Why Do Private Jets Fly at Higher Altitudes?

 Landing closer to your destination

 Due to their size, private aircraft have so many more arrival airport options available to them than commercial airliners do.
 While they’re stuck landing at international airports, smaller private aircraft can land at less busy airports with shorter runways.
-This can save loads of time for travelers that need to arrange ground transportation to take them on the final leg of their journey.
+This can save loads of time for travelers who need to arrange ground transportation to take them on the final leg of their journey.

 Let’s use an example to help explain.
 Instead of taking a 50-minute cab ride from LAX to Newport Beach, a traveler in a private jet could land at the John Wayne Airport and drive just 15 minutes to the beach.
 And if you factor in the time it takes to get out of the traffic-entrenched LAX airport, you’ll find yourself at Newport Beach much quicker.